Where to Find Financial Help During the Coronavirus

 Find the COVID-19 financial assistance you need right away

 In these uncertain times, know that you’re not alone in your financial struggles.
 With a GoFundMe, your community can show up to support you through the coronavirus crisis.
-You can create a fundraiser within minutes on our free fundraising platform and begin using donations to pay for food shopping, rent or other bills within just a few days.
+You can create a fundraiser within minutes on our fundraising platform and begin using donations to pay for food shopping, rent or other bills within just a few days.
 Start fundraising for coronavirus today and get the help you need quickly.